Nicolas Pignatel Jenssen

-Nicolas Pignatel Jenssen (born 22 January 2002) is a Norwegian football defender who plays for Stabæk.
+Nicolas Pignatel Jenssen (born 12 January 2002) is a Norwegian football defender who plays for Egersund.

+Career

 Hailing from Lommedalen, he started playing for Helset as a child.
 He joined Stabæk's youth system and signed for the senior team in January 2018.
 He made his debut in a friendly match the same month.
 Jenssen, also a staple in Norwegian youth national teams, made his official debut in the 2019 Norwegian Football Cup against Alta, and made his league debut in July 2020 against Strømsgodset.

+On 26 January 2025, he joined Egersund on a two-year contract.